 - Fellows may use the grant funds to support their own salary to create this opportunity.
 They may also hire undergraduates, graduate assistants or postdoctoral scholars and purchase services, equipment, or supplies.

 - Two nominees may be submitted per institution.

 - To ascertain your competitiveness, we strongly suggest reviewing the 2016, 2017, and 2018 fellows.

 The internal selection process will be informed by the grant program's guidelines and submission requirements and led by a committee composed of the deans of internal applicants' respective schools and colleges or their designees and, if necessary, the Provost, Vice Chancellor for Research Engagement, or faculty with relevant expertise.

-If you are interested in applying to this program please email a pre-proposal in a single PDF by January 8, 2018 to email@example.com.
+If you are interested in applying to this program please email a pre-proposal as a single PDF by October 11, 2019 to firstname.lastname@example.org.
 Please include:

 1. Statement of invention (no more than two pages, including citations; single-spaced, 12-point font with one-inch margins).
 The statement should be written clearly and without jargon and include: